Mouse Count, by Ellen Stoll Walsh

 Dramatic Play

-Creative Arts/Dramatic Play; participates in a variety of dramatic play activities that become more extended and complex.
+Creative Arts/Dramatic Play; participates in a variety of play activities that becomes more extended and complex.

 Math and Manipulatives